veevelder/quick-combat/README.md

 # Quick Combat module for FVTT
 Adds the ability to add a Combat Playlist.
 Whenever you start combat the playlist will start.
- * **NEW Feature!** Added Macro Support to Add Tokens to Combat, Start and Stop Combat.
+ * Added Macro Support to Add Tokens to Combat, Start and Stop Combat.
- * **NEW Feature!** Added more settings to NOT roll any initiative for any token.
+ * Added more settings to NOT roll any initiative for any token.
 This will enable to mod to just start/stop playlists.
- * **NEW Feature!** You can now define any number of playlists Combat/Boss/Mini Boss whatever fits your needs.
+ * You can now define any number of playlists Combat/Boss/Mini Boss whatever fits your needs.
 Works best with the `Choose Playlist Settings`.
 You can even define playlists for specific scenes!
- * **NOTE*** The module will make its best attempt to migrate the old playlist settings over to the new system.
-You should make sure your playlists are setup correctly

 Adds Auto Experience Tracking.
 When NPCs are defeated it will add the experience to PCs.